 For research talents with proven potential only

-Applicants for the ERC Starting Grants - called Principal Investigators (PI) - must have already shown the potential for research independence and evidence of scientific maturity
+Applicants for the ERC Starting Grants - called Principal Investigators (PI) - must have already shown the potential for research independence and evidence of maturity.

-For example, it is expected that applicants will have produced independently at least one important publication without the participation of their PhD supervisor.
+For example, by having produced at least one important publication without the participation of their PhD supervisor.

 Applicants should also be able to demonstrate a promising track-record of early achievements appropriate to their research field and career stage, including significant publications (as main author) in major international peer-reviewed multidisciplinary scientific journals, or in the leading international peer-reviewed journals of their respective field.